 I have known [name of student] for the past [number of months, semesters, years] as [he/she] has taken the following courses which I teach: [list courses, give brief description of content of course].
 As [his/her] professor, I have had an opportunity to observe the student's participation and interaction in class and to evaluate the student's knowledge of the subject matter.
 I would rate the student's overall performance in these subjects as [below average, average, above average].
 This is evidenced by [his/her] grades—[state the grades].

 [One or two specific examples of the student's performance may be appropriate.]
 As part of [his/her] grade in [name of course], the student was required to prepare a paper.
 The paper was designed to measure the student's ability to research, to analyze the results of the research, and to write.
 [Discuss how the paper submitted by the student indicated to you the student's skills in these areas.]
 Based upon this, I rate the student's skills [indicate rating].

 [It may be appropriate to give specific examples about the student's area of expertise.]

-Based upon the student's academic performance and my understanding of the position for which the student is applying, I believe the student would perform [place overall evaluation here].
+Given the student's academic performance and my understanding of the position for which the student is applying, I believe the student would perform [place overall evaluation here].

 If you would like to discuss this further, please feel free to contact me.